Power Knot biodigester contributing to Fujitsu bottom line

 Fujitsu took delivery of the Power Knot LFC-70 biodigester in 2011 and installed it in the kitchen of the company's Silicon Valley campus onsite cafeteria.
 The LFC biodigester uses a mix of natural microbes and enzymes to aerobically convert biodegradable food waste into grey water that drains into municipal waste lines.
 The control panel allows operators to control rotation times and amount of water used, as well as putting the machine into a manual mode to view any objects that should not be in the machine.
 The panel also indicates the drum temperature which is important for understanding optimum digestion.

-Since its installation, Fujitsu says their conservative estimates are that is has reliably and quietly processed xx lbs of food waste from the kitchen.
+Since its installation, Fujitsu says their conservative estimates are that is has reliably and quietly processed 200,000 pounds of food waste from the kitchen.
 But its contribution to the environment has been much greater, with 350 tonnes of carbon dioxide offset through onsite recycling of food waste at Fujitsu's campus.